-There is a specific legislative requirement for corrective action by any State with an error rate above 6 percent.
+There is a specific legislative requirement for corrective action by any State with a payment error rate above 6 percent.
+Program regulations require corrective action for any negative case error rate that exceeds one percent.
 FNS maintains an extensive system of technical assistance for States as they develop and implement corrective action.
 FNS also monitors the implementation of corrective action plans.
 States with persistently high error rates are assessed fiscal liabilities based on the amount of benefits issued in error.